Sharpening stone: Natural stones

 Natural whetstones are typically formed of quartz, such as novaculite.
 The Ouachita Mountains in Arkansas are noted as a source for these, giving them the name "Arkansas stones".
 Novaculite is very hard and has small crystals (3-5 microns), making it suitable for the later fine stages of knife sharpening.
 Novaculite and other stone formations are found around the world such as in Eastern Crete which produces a stone known as the Turkish Stone, mined in the Elounda mountain but sold all throughout the Levant (hence its name) since antiquity.

 Similar stones have been in use since antiquity.
 The Roman historian Pliny described use of several naturally occurring stones for sharpening in his Natural History.
 He describes the use of both oil and water stones and gives the locations of several ancient sources for these stones.

-One of the most well-regarded natural whetstones is the yellow-gray "Belgian Coticule", which has been legendary for the edge it can give to blades since Roman times, and has been quarried for centuries from the Ardennes.
+One of the most well-regarded natural whetstones is the yellow-gray "Belgian Coticule", which has been praised for the sharpness of the edge it can give to blades since Roman times, and has been quarried for centuries from the Ardennes.
 The slightly coarser and more plentiful "Belgian Blue" whetstone is found naturally with the yellow coticule in adjacent strata; hence two-sided whetstones are available, with a naturally occurring seam between the yellow and blue layers.
-These are highly prized for their natural elegance and beauty, and for providing both a fast-cutting surface for establishing a bevel and a finer surface for refining it.
+These are highly prized for their appearance, and for providing both a fast-cutting surface for establishing a bevel and a finer surface for refining it.
 Different veins of this stone are suitable for knives, tools, and razors respectively.
 Certain versions (such as La Veinette) are very sought after for razor honing.

 The hard stone of Charnwood Forest in northwest Leicestershire, England, has been quarried for centuries, and was a source of whetstones and quern-stones.

 Natural stones are often prized for their natural beauty as stones and their rarity, adding value as collector's items.
 Furthermore, each natural stone is different, and there are rare natural stones that contain abrasive particles with different properties than are currently available in artificial stones.
 Two common stones in the UK are the Water of Ayr stone and the speckled Tam'o Shanter stone, both forms of slate used as razor oilstones.